-Membership: This committee will consist of three voting members: the Dean of the College or designee and two members of the faculty.
+Membership: This committee will consist of three voting members: the Chief Academic Officer or designee and two members of the faculty.
 The Director of Admissions will serve as an advisory member.

 Faculty elected will serve two-year overlapping terms, with one member chosen each spring for service in the following academic year.
 The two faculty members will not be from the same division.

+Functions and Responsibilities

 The committee will execute admissions policy for individual undergraduate applicants.
 In addition, the committee will consider issues of admissions and enrollment, confer with the Academic Affairs Committee (AAC) in the case of changes in admissions criteria or procedure, and recommend policy changes to AAC, to Faculty Senate, and, through Senate, to the full Faculty.

 Each year, not later than July 1, the committee will submit to the Faculty Senate an Annual Report of the committee’s activities.

-9.2.8. e.
-Faculty Development Committee
+9.2.10 Faculty Development Committee

-This committee will consist of the director of faculty development, who will chair the committee, and seven other members: the Dean of the College or designee, the Associate Dean, the designated Internal Evaluator (selected from the Faculty Development Evaluation Committee), and four elected members, one from each academic division and one at large.
+Membership: This committee will consist of the Director of Faculty Development, who will chair the committee, and eight other members: the Chief Academic Officer or designee, the Academic Deans, the designated Internal Evaluator (selected from the Faculty Development Evaluation Committee), and four elected members, one from each academic division and one at large.

 Faculty elected to this committee will serve two-year overlapping terms, with two members chosen each spring.
 In even-numbered years, the Faculty Senate will nominate at least one person from the Division of Fine Arts and Humanities and at least one from the Division of Natural and Social Sciences.
 In odd-numbered years, the Faculty Senate will nominate at least one person from the Division of Professional Studies and one at large.
 Additional nominations of persons from the designated divisions may be made from the floor.
 Each member of the Faculty may vote for one candidate from each division, and the candidate from each division with the plurality of votes among candidates from that division will be declared elected.

+Functions and Responsiblities. a.
 The Faculty Development Committee will establish basic policies for the Faculty Development program and oversee the administration of the program.
 It will evaluate applications for grants under the program, review and approve all individual faculty development projects under the program, and will, as opportunity arises, participate in the writing of grant proposals which may contribute to the continued funding of the program from external and internal sources and engage in language planning.
 The committee may make recommendations to the Faculty via the Faculty Senate.

+b.
 In the discussion and evaluation of applications for major competitive individual grants, the Director will step down from the chair and serve as a staff person.
 Another committee member will chair the meeting.
 A member of the committee who has applied for an individual grant will be absent from the session at which the awarding of those grants is made.

+c.
 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.

-9.2.9. f.
-Committee on Tenure and Promotion
+9.2.11 Committee on Tenure and Promotion